yuabrahamliu/scDeconv/README.md

 #> GSM788415 0.3099221 0.2017879 0.1769487 0.3113413
 ```

-In addition, *scDeconv* also contains other useful functions such as *refDeconv* to deconvolve bulk data using reference from the same omics (single-omics deconvolution), and *celldiff* to select cell type specific differential features from bulk data, and *enrichwrapper* to annotate differential DNAm feature function using a correlation-based method, etc. They will not be covered by this tutorial to make it clearer, but the users can explore them via the help documents.
+In addition, *scDeconv* also contains other useful functions such as *refDeconv* to deconvolve bulk data using reference from the same omics (single-omics deconvolution), and *celldiff* to select cell-type-specific inter-group differential features from bulk data, and *enrichwrapper* to annotate differential DNAm feature function using a correlation-based method, etc. They will not be covered by this tutorial to make it clearer, but the users can explore them via the help documents.